Michael Stevens (YouTuber)

 Michael David Stevens (born January 23, 1986) is an American educator, public speaker, entertainer, and editor best known for creating and hosting the education YouTube channel Vsauce.
 His channel initially released video game-related content until the popularity of his educational series DOT saw discussions of general interest become the focus of Vsauce, encompassing explanations of science, philosophy, culture, and illusion.

-As the host of Vsauce, Stevens has become one of the most successful YouTubers (with over 18 million subscribers and over 2.4 billion views), as well as a leading figure in the internet-driven popularization of science and education.
+As the host of Vsauce, Stevens has become one of the most successful YouTubers (with over 24 million subscribers and over 6 billion views), as well as a leading figure in the internet-driven popularization of science and education.
+By October 2014, his Vsauce channel had nearly 8 million subscribers and 700 million views.
 In 2017, he created and starred in the YouTube Premium series Mind Field, and presented the nationwide educational stage tour Brain Candy Live! alongside Adam Savage.

 Early life and education

-Stevens was born on January 23, 1986, in Kansas City, Missouri.
+Michael David Stevens was born on January 23, 1986, in Kansas City.
 His mother worked as a teaching assistant, while his father was a chemical engineer.
 The family relocated to Stilwell, Kansas, in 1991.
-Stevens graduated from Blue Valley High School, where he developed a comedic personality, as well as a passion for knowledge, participating in informative speech and drama club programs.
+Stevens graduated from Blue Valley High School, where he developed a passion for knowledge, participating in informative speech and drama club programs.
 He then graduated from the University of Chicago with a bachelor's degree in psychology and English literature.
 As an undergraduate, Stevens became interested in video editing, having viewed a re-cut trailer of The Shining.

 Career

 YouTube video editing and Barely Political (2007–2010)

-Under the username pooplicker888, Stevens edited and produced his first video content on YouTube in 2007, with some of his clips being featured by CollegeHumor and Funny or Die.
-In the same year, as the user CamPain 2008, he began using superimposition and dubbing to produce short comedic films about candidates in the 2008 United States presidential election.
+First going into YouTube as the user CamPain 2008, he began using superimposition and dubbing to produce short comedic films about candidates in the 2008 United States presidential election.

 Stevens' online content attracted the interest of Ben Relles, who invited him to become a member of the online comedy group then known as Barely Political.
-Having moved to New York City in 2008, gaining employment with both Barely Political and Next New Networks, Stevens acted alongside comedians such as Mark Douglas, Todd Womack, Andrea Feczko, and Amber Lee Ettinger, becoming well known for his role as a bearded nun.
-He also edited content for the channel and directed a music video parodying Owl City for Douglas' popular The Key of Awesome series.
+He moved to New York City in 2008 and gained employment with both Barely Political and Next New Networks.